jdoleary/Spellmasons/docs/TasksCurrent.md

 - task: Spell to trade mana for stamina
 - idea; one use bargains (deals with the devil) that mix up your max stats.  or have a50% chance of good or bad outcome
 - Leave blood trails behind for dead units that are force pushed
+- Card: An attack range minimum but not a maximum so you CAN"T attack if they are too close

 ## Misc
 - Bug: Had a scenario where i had a debugger on enterPortal and on image.show